KoshkinaKate/adv-dealership-project/README.md

 ## Description of the Project

 This Java console application simulates a dealership management system, allowing users to browse available vehicles, search by various criteria (such as price, make/model, and mileage), and manage the dealership inventory by adding or removing vehicles.
-Users can interact with a menu-driven interface to easily view and filter vehicles or modify the inventory.
+Additionally, the application supports creating **sales** and **lease** contracts for customers, with specific criteria such as vehicle age restrictions for leases and customizable contract fees.
+Users interact with a menu-driven interface to easily view, filter, and modify the inventory or manage contracts.

 ## User Stories